Urine specific gravity test

 This test helps evaluate your body's water balance and urine concentration.

-Urine osmolality is a more specific test for urine concentration.
+Urine osmolality is a more specific and precise test for urine concentration.
 The urine specific gravity test is easier and more convenient, and is usually part of a routine urinalysis.
 The urine osmolality test may not be needed.

 The normal range for urine specific gravity is 1.005 to 1.030.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.